coledeisseroth/PARMESAN/README.md

 The format is:

-Score threshold[tab]Accuracy[tab]No. correct predictions in the ground-truth comparison[tab]No. incorrect predictions in the ground-truth comparison
+Score threshold[tab]Accuracy[tab]No. relationships consistent with the manually curated database[tab]No. relationships contradicted by the manually curated database

 <h2>Drug modifiers</h2>